“Before anything else, preparation is the key to success.”

 Here is why and how you should start preparing now for your Texas teacher certification exams and the resources available to help keep you on track.

-Navigating when you should take what exams to earn your certification can be tricky, especially considering the state of Texas recently imposed new temporary certification testing requirements.
+Navigating when you should take what exams to earn your certification can be tricky, especially considering the state of Texas has adjusted several of its certification testing requirements over the past year.

 Test Preparation Is A Multi-Level Approach